What to Consider When Starting a Prenda Microschool

 From guide Trina Jackson on the costs associated with guiding and how to determine your per-student fee for compensation

-Prenda charges families an additional $2,199 per student ($1,499 for kindergarteners), covering the cost of software, curriculum, digital learning tool licenses, support, and community.
+Prenda charges families an additional $2,199 per student ($1,499 for kindergarteners using ESA funds in Arizona), covering the cost of software, curriculum, digital learning tool licenses, support, and community.
 Parent billing and payment processing are also part of Prenda’s service.

 If applicable, funding via ESA funds is subject to the state's ESA policy.
 If you decide not to open a microschool powered by Prenda and rely on ESA funds for compensation, we recommend reviewing your state's vendor requirements.
 This will help you determine if you meet the eligibility criteria to receive payment directly through parents' ESA funds.